9 Things That Happen When You Stop Drinking Alcohol

 You’ll sleep better

 “A lot of people will say that alcohol puts them to sleep.
 Technically that’s true, you’re going to sleep, but that sleep is not as deep or effective,” Delbridge says.
 A study in the journal Handbook of Clinical Neurology found that drinking before bed increased the kind of brain waves that usually occur when you’re awake but resting.
 That means you’re getting a disrupted, not restful, night’s sleep.
 Even though you may have difficulty falling asleep at first, cutting your alcoholic beverage at dinner will help you wake up feeling rested and rejuvenated.
 These are the drinks that help you sleep—and ones to avoid.

 You’ll have more energy

 If you’ve ever suffered through the day with booze breath and a hangover headache, then hit the bar again right after work and wondered why you’re dragging the next day, it’s probably time to break the cycle.
 “It all stems from waking up and starting out on the right foot: eat a healthy breakfast and get out of the door on time,” Delbridge says.
 Without the headaches and junk food binges that follow a night of drinking, you’ll experience improvements to your mood, concentration, performance, and energy levels that last throughout the entire day.
-Here are 6 things that practically guarantee a hangover.
+Here’s more information on the safest amount of alcohol to drink.

 You’ll find new hobbies